 The Program is also designed to allow for the wide range of entities located within communities to apply for funding by working with the municipal government.
-To ensure that coordination of projects occurs within municipal boundaries and to ensure that downtown areas and key corridors are restored and made more resilient, nongovernmental entities will need to work in partnership and have the support of the municipal government to participate and submit Applications for the Program.
+To enhance coordination of projects occurring within municipal boundaries and to ensure that downtown areas and key corridors are restored and made more resilient, non-governmental entities are encouraged to work in partnership with a participating municipal government.